enercity Maps Hannover’s District Heating Landscape with a Custom, Low-Code Platform

 The result was a series of connected applications—each different in purpose, but all built on the same digital backbone.

-The Sales Partner Portal (VPP) centralizes collaboration with internal and external sales partners.
+The Sales Partner Portal (VPP) at enercity AG centralizes collaboration with internal and external sales partners.
 Partner management, contract handling, tariffs, quality assurance, and commission settlement are now managed in a single system.
 Standardized communication and clear workflows have:

 - Reduced errors across the board